jzuhone/pyxsim/doc/source/source_models.rst

 Power-Law Sources
 -----------------

-``PowerLawSourceModel`` assumes that the emission can be described by a power law:
+:class:`~pyxsim.source_models.PowerLawSourceModel` assumes that the emission can be described by a power law:

 .. math::